Deciphering Core, Valence and Double-Core-Polarization Contributions to Parity Violating Amplitudes in $^{133}$Cs using Different Methods: Introduction

-A decade ago, Porsev et al made further improvement in the sum-over-states result of Blundell et al by considering contributions from the non-linear terms from RCCSD method to their SD method as well as adding valence triple excitations (CCSDvT method) \cite{Porsev2010}.
-Their claimed accuracy to the $E1_{PV}$ amplitude of the $6s ~ ^2S_{1/2} - 7s ~ ^2S_{1/2}$ transition in $^{133}$Cs was about 0.27\%.
-However, the Core and Tail contributions were still estimated using a blend of many-body methods without explicitly stating which physical effects were taken into account for their evaluations.
-We refer these two contributions together as X-factor in this work.
-In an attempt to improve the calculated $E1_{PV}$ value further, Dzuba et al estimated the X-factor contributions using their TDHF approach but omitting the DCP contributions \cite{Dzuba2012} in the similar line to their earlier works \cite{Dzuba1984,Dzuba1985}.
-This calculation showed an opposite sign of Core contribution than that was reported by Porsev et al. In 2013, Roberts reported the DCP contribution separately \cite{Roberts2013} and the result was slightly different than the value of M{\aa}rtensson \cite{maartensson1985}.
-The opposite sign of the Core contribution of Dzuba et al with Porcev et al was criticized in two papers \cite{Safronova2018, Wieman2019}, which prompted for carrying out further investigation on different correlation contributions to $E1_{PV}$ from the first-principle approach.
-In 2021, Sahoo et al improved their calculation of the above $E1_{PV}$ amplitude by implementing the singles, doubles and triples approximation to both the unperturbed and perturbed wave functions (RCCSDT method) and using a much bigger set of basis functions \cite{Sahoo2021}.
+A decade ago, Porsev et al made further improvement in the sum-over-states result of Blundell et al by considering contributions from the non-linear terms of the RCCSD method to their SD method as well as adding valence triple excitations (CCSDvT method) \cite{Porsev2010}.
+Their claimed accuracy to the $E1_{\text{PV}}$ amplitude of the $6s ~ ^2S_{1/2} - 7s ~ ^2S_{1/2}$ transition in $^{133}$Cs was about 0.27\%.
+However, the physical effects that were taken into account for the evaluation of the Core and Tail contributions were not explicitly stated and the Core and Tail contributions were still estimated using a combination of many-body methods.
+We collectively refer to these two contributions as X-factor and understanding accurate evaluation of this quantity is one of the objectives of the present work.
+To improve accuracy of the X-factor reported by Porsev et al., Dzuba et al. estimated this value in 2012 using their TDHF approach \cite{Dzuba2012} in the similar line to their earlier works \cite{Dzuba1984, Dzuba1985} but omitted the DCP contributions.
+However, this calculation pointed out about the opposite sign for the Core contribution in contrast to the earlier reported values.
+The opposite sign of the Core contribution of Dzuba et al with Porcev et al was criticized in two papers \cite{Safronova2018, Wieman2019}, which prompted for carrying out further investigation on different correlation contributions to $E1_{\text{PV}}$ from the first-principle approach.
+In 2021, Sahoo et al improved their calculation of the above $E1_{\text{PV}}$ amplitude by implementing the singles, doubles and triples approximation to both the unperturbed and perturbed wave functions (RCCSDT method) and using a much bigger set of basis functions \cite{Sahoo2021}.
 They also used the same $V^{N-1}$ potential as in the previous cases and presented the Core and Valence (Main and Tail together) contributions explicitly.
 As per the convention adopted in this approach, the Core contribution agreed with the earlier RCCSD result \cite{Sahoo2006, Sahoothesis, Sahoo2010}, and was close to the reported value of Blundell et al \cite{Blundell1992} and Porsev et al \cite{Porsev2010}.
-In a recent Comment, Roberts and Ginges have argued in favour of opposite sign of Core contribution than other findings by giving intermediate results of their RPA$+$BO method \cite{Roberts2022}.
-In another work, Tan el al estimated combined Core and Tail contributions to the $E1_{PV}$ amplitude of the above transition using mixed-parity orbitals through RPA \cite{Tan2022} and support the value reported in Ref. \cite{Porsev2010}.
-It is, therefore, abundantly clear that it is necessary to find out the issue of sign problem with the Core contribution to the above $E1_{PV}$ amplitude.
-More importantly, the basis of dividing net $E1_{PV}$ result into Core, Main, Tail, DCP, etc. contributions in an approach should be properly defined and missing physical effects in a method compared to others need to be well understood when a mixture of methods are used to estimate these contributions piece-wise.
-Any misinterpretation or misrepresentation of these contributions can have repercussion effect when they are used to infer beyond the SM (BSM) physics.
+Subsequently, Roberts and Ginges argued again in favour of opposite sign of Core contribution than other findings by giving intermediate results of their RPA$+$BO method \cite{Roberts2022}.